neha-kay/Kiko-plus/about.md

 * Giving
 * Spreadsheet-oriented (thanks Alex :P)

 I used to joke that I have basically no social life, but I don't think that's entirely true anymore.
 My close friends and family mean the world to me.
-If we've ever videochatted, or hung out at a board game night, or in person, you know I'm referring to you.
+If we've ever videochatted, hung out at a board game night, or hung out in person, you know I'm referring to you.

-In general, I'm pretty binary when it comes to relationships; I know most people from a distance, with the exception of a select few whom I invest all my energy in.
+At the same time, I'm pretty binary when it comes to relationships; I know most people from a distance, with the exception of a select few whom I invest all my energy in.
 So I guess I'm pretty picky when it comes to close relationships and take a good deal of time to warm up to people.
 But if I do warm up, I can promise an incredibly intense and fulfilling relationship.

 ### I spend a lot of time thinking about . . .

 __Personal Development__

 I consider myself a constantly evolving piece of software - continually identifying the bugs and feature implementations I can add to myself and the million things I have yet to learn.
-Reid Hoffman terms this state of being “permanent beta”, which I *entirely* identify with.
+Reid Hoffman terms this state “permanent beta”, which I *entirely* identify with.

 Sometimes a feature gets added and the whole thing blows up (cue Stack Overflow), but for the most part, it’s worked out pretty well.
 I can't imagine not being obsessed about personal development, what I can learn, and how I can improve; it comes with its ups and downs but for the most part, I'm incredibly proud of how far I've come and more importantly, how much further I have to go from here.